-Through our programs, events, and extensive library of materials, we continue to try to reach new people who stutter all around the country.
-The NSA sponsors workshops for parents and children designed to educate families and local professionals, including speech therapists and preschool teachers, about early diagnosis and effective intervention strategies for children who stutter.
-We also help parents locate clinicians who specialize in stuttering treatment.
-Our adult workshops help to educate, motivate, and inspire members, while providing opportunities to explore various aspects of stuttering.
-Our complete line of brochures, books, and tapes is available for people who stutter, parents, teachers, family, friends, and professionals are distributed to schools, universities, hospitals, and libraries at no cost.
+Through our programs, events, and extensive library of materials, our goal is to reach out to people who stutter of all ages across the United States and around the world.
+The NSA sponsors workshops for parents and children designed to educate families and professionals, including speech therapists and preschool teachers, about early diagnosis and effective intervention strategies for children who stutter.
+We also help individuals locate clinicians who specialize in stuttering treatment.
+Our workshops for adults who stutter help to educate, motivate, and inspire others, while providing opportunities to explore various aspects of stuttering.
+Our complete line of brochures, books, and tapes is available for distribution to schools, universities, hospitals, and libraries at no cost.

-Early efforts of the organization focused on its community outreach program.
-Through Public Service Announcements (PSAs), advertisements in local newspapers, and appearances on local radio and television shows, the first members worked to spread the word about stuttering and about the new organization for people who stutter or stammer.
+The National Stuttering Association (originally the National Stuttering Project, or NSP) was founded in California in January, 1977 by Bob Goldman.
+Early efforts focused on community outreach programs.
+Through Public Service Announcements (PSAs), advertisements in local newspapers, and appearances on local radio and television shows, the first members worked to spread the word about stuttering and about the new organization for people who stutter.

 Downloading information by viewing Web pages may result in the collection and storage of some information for statistical purposes.
-Web servers typically collect information such as the IP address of the computer being used, and the Web pages requested.
-For example we may count the number of visitors to the various sections of our site in order to help us make our site more useful to visitors.
+Web servers typically collect information such as the IP address of the computer being used and the Web pages requested.
+For example, we may count the number of visitors to the various sections of our site in order to help us make our site more useful to visitors.
 We may also collect and store configuration data, such as the particular type of Web browser that our visitors are using.

 Some areas of the NSA’s Web site are restricted to those visitors who provide us with some additional personal information by submitting an online registration form, who then must log-in by providing their unique username and password.
 This personally identifiable information is owned solely by the NSA.
 The NSA will not sell, rent, or otherwise disclose your personal information to any third party without your explicit consent.

-By sending email to the NSA you are providing certain personal information, such as your name and email address.
+By sending email to the NSA, you are providing certain personal information, such as your name and email address.
 The NSA may store and/or use this information in order to fulfill your needs or provide a response to your request.

-Some of the content within the NSA’s Web site may contain links to Web sites outside of the NSA’s domain.
-The NSA claims no responsibility for the content found on external Web sites, and disclaims any and all liability for claims or damages that may result from the use of such outside information.
+Some of the content within the NSA’s Website may contain links to websites outside of the NSA’s domain.
+The NSA claims no responsibility for the content found on external websites, and disclaims any and all liability for claims or damages that may result from the use of such outside information.